HsnVahedi/engineerx-backend/README.md

 - It includes a wide range of popular development frameworks and libraries like: [django](https://www.djangoproject.com/), [reactjs](https://reactjs.org/), [nextjs](https://nextjs.org/), [wagtail](https://wagtail.io/) and ...
 - It benefits from [TDD](https://en.wikipedia.org/wiki/Test-driven_development) best practices and uses [unittest](https://docs.python.org/3/library/unittest.html#module-unittest), [jest](https://jestjs.io/), [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) and [cypress](https://www.cypress.io/) for different kinds of tests.
 - It uses [Jenkins](https://www.jenkins.io/) declarative pipeline syntax to implement [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipelines.
 (Pipeline as code)
 - Developers are able to write different kinds of tests and run them in a parallelized and non-blocking manner.
+In other words, testing environment is also elastic and scalable.
 - It uses [Terraform](https://www.terraform.io/) to provision the required cloud infrastructure so it's really easy to deploy the whole project and destroy it whenever it's not needed any more.
 (Infrastructure as code)
 - It's built on top of wagtail.
 Wagtail enables django developers to have a professional headless CMS which can be customized for many types of businesses.